fbpx

 Reason 1: Current School System is Designed to Education the Masses, Not Individuals

-One of the primary reasons why traditional schools are failing students is their inability to cater to individual learning needs.
+One of the primary reasons why traditional brick-and-mortar schools are failing students is their inability to cater to individual learning needs.
 Additionally, with the national teaching shortage and decreased educational funding, teacher-to-student ratios are higher than ever before, making each student just a number in a room.

 Schools often follow a standardized curriculum and teaching methods while they understand each student is unique; there is only so much personalization that one teacher can do in an in-person setting with 30+ students.